orange-cloudavenue/terraform-provider-cloudavenue/docs/resources/vdcg_network_isolated.md

 ### Required

-- `gateway` (String) (ForceNew) The gateway IP address for the network.
+- `gateway` (String) <i style="color:red;font-weight: bold">(ForceNew)</i> The gateway IP address for the network.
 This value define also the network IP range with the prefix length.
 Must be a valid IP with net.ParseIP.
 - `name` (String) The name of the network.
 This value must be unique within the `VDC` that owns the network.
-- `prefix_length` (Number) (ForceNew) The prefix length for the network.
+- `prefix_length` (Number) <i style="color:red;font-weight: bold">(ForceNew)</i> The prefix length for the network.
 This value must be a valid prefix length for the network IP range. (e.g. /24 for netmask 255.255.255.0).
 For more information, see [CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing).
 Value must be between 1 and 32.

 ### Optional